 Coach Julie Skinner leads the Spectrum Team with energy and determination.
 She graduated from Loudoun County High School in 1982.
 She is a graduate of Campbell University NC, 1988 with a BBA in Marketing and played for the Division 1 Lady Camels as a point guard.
 While starting as point guard the Lady Camels maintained a win loss record of 68-19.
 Coach Skinner still holds the All Time Record for assists of 586 and steals of 343.
 During her career, she recorded 3 triple doubles and was All Conference, All Tournament and an Honorable Mention-All-American.
 Coach Skinner still holds the Big South record of most assists in their women’s conference tournament with an average of 10 per game.
 Coach Skinner recently has been inducted in the Loudoun County High School Hall of Fame (2014) and the Big South All-Decade team.

 Additionally, Coach Skinner played with AIA Basketball, South America, 1989 and AIA Basketball USA Tour Team, 1990-91.
 Coach Skinner actively coached the NRV Storm Girls AAU team and founded in 2000 NRV Elite Hoop Training and NRV Elite Boys and Girls Basketball Club.
-Coach Skinner is also the General Manager of Spectrum Basketball Club, which has boys and girls’ travel teams.
-2nd through 12th grade.
+Coach Skinner is also the General Manager of Spectrum Basketball Club.

 Coach Skinner is happy to help our athletes, parents and teams find their opportunity for success at Spectrum Sports Academy.

 Cathy Johansen is a Botetourt native who graduated from Lord Botetourt High School and James Madison University.
 While in high school, Cathy played Varsity basketball helping take her team to the State Finals in 2005 and the State Semi Finals in 2006.
 She was also a stand out soccer player, playing varsity four years and earning district, regional, timesland and all-state awards.
 At JMU Cathy received her Bachelor’s Degree in Sports Management and a minor in Business.
 In college she continued her athletic career and was a key player for four seasons on the James Madison Women’s Rugby team.
 Cathy has previously coached both middle school girls’ basketball and high school girls’ soccer.
+Cathy is married to Dennis “Bubba” and recently gave birth to their daughter, Peyton.
 Cathy spends most of her free time in the outdoors, and her favorite hobby is bow hunting during the fall deer season!

 After his career at Virginia Tech coach Good attended NBA camps held by NBA great Bill Walton.
 During camp coach Good worked with Bill Walton, Bob Hill formerly of the San Antonio Spurs and Hal Wissel formerly of the New Jersey Nets.
 Coach Good played with the AIA basketball USA Tour Team in 96′ and traveled to Brazil in 97′ to play against the national teams of Argentina, Brazil and Mexico.

-Coach Good is currently the Head Varsity Boys coach at Christiansburg High School (2012 State Champion) and Co-Founder of Just 2 Good Basketball camps in Indiana.
-Coach Good has been married to his wife Kelly for 10 years.
+Coach Good is currently the Head Varsity Boys coach at Roanoke Catholic High School and the former Head Coach at Christiansburg High School (2012 State Champion) and Co-Founder of Just 2 Good Basketball camps in Indiana.
+Coach Good is married to his wife Kelly.
 The couple has three children Hayse, Rinnah and Gatlen.
-Both girls are members of the Virginia Techniques Gymnastics Club.

 Coach Good is passionate about helping kids develop the work ethic and attitude needed to be successful in life through the game of basketball!